My Tri-C

 • In our workshops we discuss the College's accreditation levels and explain that our ELOs are in alignment with both ODHE as well as the HLC.

-• We created two documents to showcase how important our ELOs are in the real world, from the workforce to everyday life.
+• We created two documents for students to showcase how important our ELOs are in the real world, from the workforce to everyday life.

 Unsure of what happens to the assessment results

-• We will also resurrect our yearly assessment newsletter.
+• We also share results in our yearly assessment newsletter.
 This is emailed to the entire College and contains assessment terms, a yearly wrap-up of assessment activities and a place to offer suggestions/ask questions/volunteer.

 Rubrics need more opportunities for